Studying for & taking the theory test if you are deaf

 Taking the Theory Test

-Be aware that there have been reported problems with candidates not understanding the on-screen BSL interpretation and you can’t ask what it means.
-If you are worried about using the on-screen interpretation you should request the face-to-face interpreter, this needs to be arranged through the theory test customer services section.
-You won’t be charged an extra fee for this service.
+Be aware that there have been reported problems with candidates not understanding the on-screen BSL interpretation and you can’t ask what the different signs mean.
+Some people have complained that the on-screen BSL interpreter signs too fast and you can’t get them to sign more slowly.
+Other people have said that the ‘window’ where the on-screen BSL interpreter appears is too small and you cannot see the signs properly; there have also been reported problems with regional variations with slightly different sign language used by different BSL interpreters from different parts of the country.
+If you are worried about using the on-screen BSL you should request the face-to-face interpreter, this needs to be arranged through the theory test customer services section; you won’t be charged an extra fee for this service.

 Theory test bookings need to be made on-line at https://www.gov.uk/book-theory-test You need ask for additional support when you make the on-line booking for your test and once you have completed your personal details you will be asked what test support you need.
 Request either “on-screen BSL” or “an interpreter next to me using sign language” .
 No proof of hearing difficulty is required but this must be booked in advance – tick the box when booking the test.
-Once you have completed this section of the booking the next page will tell you that you won’t be able to complete the booking on-line and that the DVSA will contact you about the support for your theory test.
+On-screen BSL bookings can be completed and paid for on the initial booking but if you request a face-to-face BSL DVSA will need time to arrange this so the booking will not be able to be completed or paid for; once you have completed the initial section of the booking form the next page will tell you that you won’t be able to complete it and that the DVSA will need to contact you about this support, they will ask what is your preferred method of communication, telephone or email, and will take your contact details, they will then contact you later to arrange the booking and take the booking fee.

 DVSA Theory Test Booking Service: